chucktilbury/Kata/README.md

 #####################
 #
-# This exists because of a conflict with coumpound_name
+# This exists because of a conflict with compound_name
 #
 create_name
     = SYMBOL ('.'
 SYMBOL)? '.' 'create'